PART 4: INTERCEPTS & INTERCEPTORS

 Now known as the High Frequency Global Communications System (HFGCS) GHFS was (and is) a network of single sideband shortwave transmitters used to communicate with military aircraft in flight, military ground stations and United States Navy surface assets around the world.
 If and when a U.S. Navy ship loses communications through other channels due to sun-spot activity, lack of satellite availability or because it is over the radio horizon they use HF otherwise known as shortwave.
 It is also the HF back-up for Strategic Command to send the "Go-codes" also known as Emergency Action Messages to U.S. Strategic forces such as nuke-carrying bombers and missile silos.

-Someone of high rank on a Navy ship shadowing the submarine placed a phone patch through Andrews AFB (now known as Joint Base Andrews) to an DSN extension at The Pentagon.
+Someone of high rank on a Navy ship shadowing the submarine placed a phone patch through Andrews AFB (now known as Joint Base Andrews) to a DSN extension at The Pentagon.
 The gist of the call was about the fire on the Soviet nuclear submarine K-219.
 The K-219 was on a routine patrol in the North Atlantic Ocean when a catastrophic accident took place.
 A nuclear missile in one of the submarine's missile tubes experienced an uncontrolled explosion, resulting in a fire that rapidly spread throughout the vessel.

 The story goes, the crew, facing a critical situation, worked desperately to contain the fire and to prevent further damage.
 However, their efforts were hampered by various equipment failures and the worsening conditions onboard.
 The submarine's nuclear reactor was shut down to prevent a potential nuclear disaster.